 To determine how much you should spend to achieve your affordable marketing strategy, you need to know what marketing activities your company will benefit from.

-From this information, you should be able to identify how your product or service solves a problem for them and formulate a traditional and internet marketing plan to bring your offering to their attention.
+From this information, you should be able to identify how your product or service solves a problem for them and formulate a traditional and digital marketing plan to bring your offering to their attention.

 Build an Online Presence